 Nico Sarbanes is a 23-year-old Baltimore native who is already a veteran of the Baltimore birding community.
 He is very excited to lead walks at this year’s Birding Weekend at two of his favorite Baltimore spots – Druid Hill Park and Fort McHenry (where he spotted a rare Brown Booby two years ago!).
 As a 14-year-old, Nico was one of four birders chosen to represent the American Birding Association on their “Tropicbirds” youth team in the Great Texas Birding Classic in the Rio Grande Valley.
 The team finished first in the competition, identifying 195 species in a span of 24-hours.
 Nico was later selected as the winner of the photography module of the ABA’s Young Birder of the Year competition.
 Nico currently is a working jazz musician, and is also completing his education certification at Towson University.
 A sampling of his nature photography, as well as his music, are viewable at www.nicosarbanes.com.

-Claire Wayner has been birding for five years and visits local Baltimore spots often.
-She is a member of the Youth Maryland Ornithological Society, has competed on youth teams at the World Series of Birding, and leads teen walks on a regular basis for Patterson Park Audubon Society.
+Claire Wayner has been birding for six years and visits local Baltimore spots often.
+She is a member of the Youth Maryland Ornithological Society, has competed on youth teams at the World Series of Birding, and leads teen walks on a regular basis for Patterson Park Audubon Center.
 When she is not birding, Claire works to lobby in favor of trash reduction legislation with her initiative, Baltimore Beyond Plastic, and she is also a high school junior at Baltimore Polytechnic Institute.

 Mike Hudson is a 21-year-old Baltimore native, and has been an avid birder for most of his life.
 When he was an elementary schooler he was introduced to the joys of birding by his grandfather and Patterson Park Audubon’s outreach programs simultaneously.
 Since then his interest has only grown.
 Mike has been a regular leader of Audubon’s Patterson Park bird walks since he was eleven and has also begun guiding winter waterfowl walks at Eastern Neck National Wildlife Refuge for the refuge friends’ organization and in Chestertown at Heron Point Retirement Community.
 He is seasonal staff for the American Birding Association (ABA), where he works at Camp Avocet, the Lewes, Delaware-based young birder camp.
 He was also a speaker at the ABA’s first Mid-Atlantic Young Birders’ Conference and is an occasional writing contributor to several of their publications.
 He was featured in the 2012 book, Moonbird: A Year on the Wind with the Great Survivor B95, in recognition of his efforts to protect the Red Knot and the horseshoe crabs they rely on.
 To this end, he was also one of the speakers at the Western Hemisphere Shorebird Reserve Network Conference in 2012, which celebrates the anniversary of the Delaware Bay being denoted a site of hemispheric conservation importance.
 Mike is currently a junior at Washington College, were he is studying Biology and English.
 When not in class, he works as an intern bird bander at the Chester River Field Research Station, where has been for six consecutive seasons.